Best for:

 Sensory Forest Walk and Nature Experiences

 Snow crunches underfoot while cedar, pine, and earthy scents fill the air.
 Sunlight glints off snow-covered ground as it peaks between every greens and bare trees.
 Near the farm sheep and goats seek attention.
-Horses quietly observe hikers and chickens coops are near the sheep pens,chirping and clucking loudly.
-Currently along the nature trails, a bird trivia stations allows visitors to answer a question and enter a giveaway, adding a playful educational element.
+Horses quietly observe hikers and chicken coops are near the sheep pens,chirping and clucking loudly.
+Currently along the nature trails, a bird trivia stations allow visitors to answer a question and enter a giveaway, adding a playful educational element.

 Farm Animal Encounters